SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 // Disable slew rate limiting on PORTA
 PORTA.PORTCTRL &= ~PORT_SRL_bm;
 ```
 However, because there is only one bit in this register, you don't actually need to use the |= and &= operators, which do a read-modify-write operation, taking 10 bytes and 6 clocks each.
 Instead, you can use simple assignment.
-This saves 4 bytes (3 clocks) when enabling, and 6 bytes (4 clocks) on disabling. (going from `LDS, ORI/ANDI, STS` to `LDI, STS` and just `STS`, since avr-gcc always keeps a "known zero" in r1).
-Of course, if a future part with more port options comes out, porting to that part would require a code change if you also wanted to use one of those new bits.
-I suggest a reminder that it's a shortcut if you take it, like the comment below.
+This saves 4 bytes (3 clocks) when enabling, and 6 bytes (4 clocks) on disabling. (going from `LDS, ORI/ANDI, STS` to `LDI, STS` and just `STS` if you're clearing it, since avr-gcc always keeps a "known zero" in r1).
+Of course, if a future part with more options set by the PORTCTRL register comes out, porting to that part would require a code change if you also wanted to use one of those new features.
+I suggest a reminder that it's a shortcut if you take it, like the comments below. **It is recommended that libraries not take this shortcut - because you may not still be maintaining the library, and users across the world will have downloaded it and most will not be able to figure out why your library breaks their other code**.

 ```c
 // Enable slew rate limiting on PORTA more efficiently